apeterson91/bendr/paper/paper.md

 The above plot shows our model correctly estimated the true intensity functions, though it may be noticed that the intensity functions always go to zero at the end of the distance.
 This is because of a "edge effect" that results from using a mixture of normals to estimate the intensity functions.
-The `rndpp` also offers users the option to use a mixture of beta densities, which will not have this some problem.
+The `bendr` also offers users the option to use a mixture of beta densities, which will not have this some problem.
 However, it should be noted that sampling with the beta densities is less efficient than with the normal.